-If a competitor disclaims a shot on his/her target, he/she must immediately notify the Range Officer.
+If a competitor disclaims a shot on their target, they must immediately notify the Range Officer.
 The Range Officer must complete a Range Incident Form (RIF) to identify that shot so that the Statistical Office can check the backer to determine if the shot is a crossfire and can be nullified.
 If the Range Officer and Statistical Office cannot confirm that the shot came from another target, the shot must be credited to the competitor.
+A competitor must be allowed to fire an extra shot that will be counted as a record shot if the competitor's claim is disallowed, the extra shot must be nullified and the disclaimed shot counted.